cogent3/cogent3/doc/app/dstore.rst

 -  directory based
 -  Sqlite based

 All of these types support being indexed, iterated over, etc..
-The ``sqlitedb`` variants do have some unique abilities (discussed below).

 A read only data store
 ----------------------